dekomote/magnet2torrent/README.md

 or

-clone and do setup.py install.
+clone and do python setup.py install.

 You need libtorrent python bindings installed or vext.libtorrent